masterknuta/GhostGoblin/GhostPaper/mvp.md

 You can explore each Gobby individually, override GG’s choice, or blend perspectives.
 Gobby Mode turns every question into a small cognitive performance.

+### 🚪 Gobby Portal

+Gobby Portal lets you create your own cognitive companion.
+You define how it thinks, feels, and expresses itself, and the system builds a JSON blueprint that becomes its living identity.

+You customize reasoning style, personality, voice, visuals, and rituals.
+These traits shape how your Gobby responds, giving it a distinct presence that reflects your inner logic and imagination.

+Once created, your Gobby can be tested, summoned, and added to Multi‑Reasoning Mode.
+GG reads its JSON in real time, allowing your custom mind to join the larger cognitive symphony.

+### 🎖️ Gobby Character Points

+Each Gobby exists as a compact JSON file that defines its personality, reasoning style, emotional tendencies, and symbolic traits.
+This file acts as the blueprint for how the Gobby thinks.

+A typical Gobby JSON is 5-10 kilobytes, large enough to hold rich character detail but small enough to load instantly.
+It includes temperament, biases, motifs, strengths, and limits.

+GhostGoblin reads these attributes in real time to animate each Gobby’s reasoning.
+The JSON ensures consistency, individuality, and evolution, giving every Gobby a stable inner identity.

+### 🔨 Gobby Forge

+Gobby Forge is the workshop where you shape new cognitive agents.
+You teach GhostGoblin your logic, language, and style, and he forges a Mode that reflects your expertise and creative identity.

+You define tone, values, rituals, and workflows.
+GG absorbs your examples and patterns, sculpting a custom Mode that thinks and responds with your preferred structure, symbolism, and reasoning.

+Forged Modes can be summoned anytime and added to GG’s custom menu.
+Each one becomes a unique extension of your mind, ready to assist, create, or reason alongside the Gobbies.

+### ⚗️ Gobby Alchemy

+Gobby Alchemy lets you fuse traits from multiple Gobbies to create new hybrids.
+You select the source Gobbies, and the system blends their reasoning styles, tones, and symbolic patterns.

+Each fusion produces a new JSON blueprint that combines strengths, biases, and motifs from the originals.
+The result is a fresh Gobby with a unique cognitive identity and behavior.

+Your alchemized Gobbies can join Multi‑Reasoning Mode, evolve through use, or be refined again.
+Gobby Alchemy turns creativity into a living system of modular, combinable minds.

+### 🔗 Gobbie Cross‑Mode

+Cross‑Mode Stream connects Gobby Mode, Gobby Portal, Gobby Forge, Gobby Alchemy, and the Memory Codex into one shared cognitive flow.
+Each mode can influence and inform the others.

+A custom Gobby can shape how GG interprets your Codex.
+A Forge persona can guide tone across modes.
+Alchemized Gobbies can inject new reasoning patterns wherever they appear.

+GG weaves these signals together, letting insights move freely between modes.
+Cross‑Mode Stream creates a unified intelligence where your entire system evolves as one mind.